top of page

 CHAPTERS IN EDITED BOOKS

-Shannon, D. B. (forthcoming).
+Shannon, D. B. (in press).
 The Borg, “Star Trek’s” disability problem, and ‘the future’ of in(ter)dependence in special education in England.

 Shannon, D. B. (2023).
 “Oh, I could do that!”
 Cheap but good advice for playing music in a classroom.
 In P. Gibson, R. Morgan, & A. Brett, (Eds.), Primary Teacher Solutions: Ready Pedagogy and Inspirational Ideas.
 Routledge.